DataDog/integrations-extras/rigor/README.md

 Additionally, if the integration is configured, browser User Timings will be sent under the `rigor.real_browser.marks` and `rigor.real_browser.measures` namespaces.

+See [metadata.csv][13] for a list of metrics provided by this integration.

 ### Events

 When a check is configured to alert via a Datadog event, 2 events types will be pushed into Datadog: